 Setting up an AV system in a large auditorium can be challenging.
 You want to avoid having areas where you cannot hear, or areas where the system is overwhelmingly loud.
 Being knowledgeable about how to set up a commercial AV system in a large auditorium can make the difference between success and failure for your event.
-JJ Orion discusses the common AV sound issues encountered in large auditoriums.
+Bravas discusses the common AV sound issues encountered in large auditoriums.

 Common AV Sound Issues in Large Auditoriums